I’ve always been lively, even obnoxious at times; it’s just who I am.

 For breakfast.

-Yes, seven in the morning.
+Yes, seven o’clock in the morning.

 I’VE BEEN BUSY, PEOPLE.

-Because no one pays attention anymore.
+Because no one is paying attention any longer.

-I didn’t know ANYTHING.
+I knew absolutely nothing.
 At all.

-BEING A WOMAN IS SUCH A MIRACULOUS THING.
+BEING A WOMAN IS A MAGICAL THING.

 The day I found out I was entering into menopause, it was 70 degrees and sunny.